nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 .. note::
    The mesh sensor observer sample cannot demonstrate any functionality on its own, and needs a device with the :ref:`bluetooth_mesh_sensor_server` sample running in the same mesh network.
-   Before testing the mesh sensor observer, go through the mesh sensor's :ref:`testing guide <bluetooth_mesh_sensor_server_testing>` with a different kit.
+   Before testing the mesh sensor observer, go through the mesh sensor's :ref:`testing guide <bluetooth_mesh_sensor_server_testing>` with a different development kit.

-After programming the sample to your development kit, you can test it by using a smartphone with Nordic Semiconductor’s nRF Mesh app installed.
+After programming the sample to your development kit, you can test it by using a smartphone with `nRF Mesh mobile app`_ installed.
 Testing consists of provisioning the device and configuring it for communication with the mesh models.

 All sensor values gathered from the server are printed over UART.